strazzere/android-unpacker/gdb-script/README.md

  The application you wish to unpack should be installed and running.
 <pre>
       $ ./playdead.sh com.package.name.to.unpack
+      $ ./unpack.sh com.package.name.to.unpack # This is for mac
 </pre>

 2. Reverse!

 This isn't really a good script, or the best way.
 Though I wanted to ensure people might have a decent example of getting this type of scripting/unpacking stype working.